 Also known as “pay-on-death designation,” this asset transfer method allows parents to transfer assets directly to a beneficiary outside of probate without a trust.
 Investment accounts, such as stocks and bonds, use this transfer method.
 New and expecting parents need to ensure they establish and update their transfer on death designation(s) accurately, correctly, and timely.

 Beneficiary designations transfer investment assets to an individual upon the asset owner’s death.
 The types of investments or policies transferred include (but are not limited to) IRAs, 401(k)s, life insurance, and annuities.
-Despite what a will stipulates, a beneficiary designation, transfer-on-death designation, and a pay-on-death designation controls who gets what.
+Despite what a will stipulates, a beneficiary designation, transfer-on-death designation, and a pay-on-death designation control who gets what.
 Parents need to make sure their beneficiary designation matches their will and precisely says what they want.

 Who will raise your child in case of the absence of you and your child’s other parent?
 By naming a guardian in your estate plan, you establish who will care for your minor child in the event of your death.
 Planning your estate also allows you to name a property manager or custodian to care for your minor child’s property.
 In case of your death, a judge decides who raises your child if you do not appoint a guardian.
-However, if you did name a guardian in your will, a judge will more than likely respect your decision.
+However, if you did name a guardian in your will, a judge will likely respect your decision.

 The American government levies federal estate tax, but only on very wealthy estates.
 Most parents will never need to worry about estate taxes.
 However, eighteen states in the U.S. levy estate and inheritance taxes if they are smaller or have a significant amount of property.